Sean Shibe: Career

 Shibe has performed as soloist with the BBC Scottish Symphony Orchestra, Scottish Chamber Orchestra, BBC National Orchestra of Wales, BBC Symphony Orchestra, Trondheim Symphony Orchestra, Royal Northern Sinfonia and Sinfonia Viva.
-He has performed at the Brighton Festival, Aldeburgh Festival, St. Magnus Festival, East Neuk Festival and Marlboro Festival and Summer School.
+He has performed at the Brighton Festival, Aldeburgh Festival, St Magnus Festival, East Neuk Festival and Marlboro Music School and Festival.
 He made his Wigmore Hall debut in 2012 and has performed there annually since.

 In 2014 he performed Alasdair Nicolson's piece Magnus, written specially for the event, at an 80th birthday celebration for Peter Maxwell Davies at Glasgow City Halls.

 He was one of BBC Radio 3's New Generation Artists for 2012–2014, and performed with the BBC Singers in a concert broadcast live from St Paul's Church, Knightsbridge in January 2015.
 His performances appeared on the cover disc of the February 2016 edition of BBC Music Magazine.

 'Dreams & Fancies', his 2017 debut album released on Delphian Records, entered the UK Classical Specialist Charts at No.3.
 BBC Radio 3's Record Review said of the album: "It's not often a guitar recital leaves me slightly stunned, but this one did.
 Just listen to the sound, the way Shibe changes the colour even during a phrase... what a seductive sound, incredibly clean playing, and almost miraculous changes of colour and timbre, never empty gestures, always to articulate the counterpoint and phrasing.
 Inspired by Julian Bream's pioneering spirit perhaps, but this is playing on an exalted level...
 If you only buy one guitar recital this year – it's called Dreams & Fancies."
 Graham Rickson at The Arts Desk wrote: "This is the best solo guitar disc I've heard."